 The individual school report cards include school contact information, school and class/course sizes, student performance data (disaggregated), teacher qualifications and credentials, attendance, statistics on school technology, and school safety figures.
 Users can search by school or district name, by grade span, calendar type, or city.

 As you view the North Carolina School Report Card Website, it is important to note that success in Pitt County is not measured only by assessments.
-The district’s four-year cohort graduation rate has risen six of the past seven years, and it is up nearly 30 percentage points since 2008.
-Pitt County also remains home to some of the most highly qualified teachers in the state, boasting one of the highest percentages of National Board Certified teachers among all North Carolina public school systems and the 2015 North Carolina Principal of the Year.
+Pitt County remains home to some of the most highly qualified teachers in the state, boasting one of the highest percentages of National Board Certified teachers among all North Carolina public school systems.

-Additionally, we are proud of some of our other accomplishments and the initiatives we are putting in place to improve student achievement and provide more opportunities in future years.
-Some of them include STEM (science, technology, engineering, mathematics) labs in our middle schools, the district’s first Early College High School, a dual language immersion program, and a record number of credentials earned for career and technical education students.
+We are proud of some of our other accomplishments and the initiatives we have put in place to improve student achievement and provide more opportunities in future years.
+Some of them include STEM (science, technology, engineering, mathematics) labs in our middle schools, opening our Early College High School, our Health Sciences Academy, and other school-specific focused programs, such as global health and wellness, fast forward, dual language immersion, STEM, and the arts.
+Additionally, our graduating seniors this past school year earned over $24 million in scholarships for continuing their education.

 We recognize that we still have our fair share of challenges in the days ahead, but we are confident that we can meet those challenges through the collaborative effort and dedication of our staff, faculty, students, board of education, county commissioners, and parents.
 As a district, we will continue to explore new ways to raise student achievement and ensure that our teachers are getting the necessary training to educate all children.

-I hope you enjoy visiting our report card and reading all of the facts provided about our school system.
-Please visit as often as you would like, but keep in mind that you can learn even more about Pitt County Schools by exploring the district’s Website at www.pitt.k12.nc.us.
+I hope you enjoy visiting our 2015-16 report card and reading all of the facts provided about our school system.
+Please visit as often as you would like, but keep in mind that you can learn even more about Pitt County Schools by exploring the district’s website at www.pitt.k12.nc.us.